Wink murder

 Wink murder is a party game or parlour game in which a secretly selected player is able to "kill" others by winking at them, while the surviving players try to identify the killer.
 The game is also variously known as murder wink, killer, murder in the dark, lonely ghost and killer killer.
 The practical minimum number of players is four, but the spirit of the game is best captured by groups of at least six players or more.

 The game may be played with all players seated in a circle, or wandering around many rooms at a social event.

 Gameplay

-In each round of play, one player is secretly assigned the role of "murderer", perhaps by handing every player a playing card with a particular card signifying that the recipient is the murderer.
-The murderer has the ability to "kill" other players by making eye contact and winking at them.
-If a player is winked at, he must count silently to five before feigning sudden death, and either lying on the floor where he died, or silently leaving the playing area.